 You do not have to reach some sort of personal perfection, spiritual alignment or higher level of individuation in order to attract a partner.
 How could it be this is the only path for the enlightened while the unconscious masses often partner without doing any inner work at all?
 Is there some sort of exceptionalism that conscious, college educated, professional women secretly harbor---that we are entitled to a higher, deeper love?
 Perhaps there is.

 And how do we still wade through a superficial dating world and enter into relationships with no guarantees that it will work out?
 Sometimes the first relationship that comes along from a spiritual bypass is anything but ideal and can end in real disappointment.
-Whether it’s discovering that your partner is addicted to porn, or has money issues he can’t take responsibility for this doesn’t necessarily mean the partnership is bad or destined for failure.
-It’s precisely these moments, where we need to learn to calibrate our expeciations.
-Love becomes a mirror and a crucible for growth, not the panacea of security a lot of us secretly yearn for.
+Whether it’s discovering that your partner is addicted to porn, or has money issues he can’t take responsibility for— doesn’t necessarily mean the partnership is bad or destined for failure.
+It’s precisely these moments, where we need to learn to calibrate our expectations.
+Love becomes a mirror and a crucible for growth, not the panacea of security cloaked in a romantic fantasy a lot of us secretly yearn for.

-So as you travel the road of spiritual growth, compassionately remind yourself that finding love is not necessarily an attainment of culmination of that process.
-Dynamic romantic relationships are part of our human experience, and no spiritual perfection is required.
+So as you travel the road of spiritual growth, compassionately remind yourself that finding love is not necessarily an attainment or culmination of that process.
+Doing your inner work often results in powerful external transformations, that include intimate relationships.
+And while dynamic romantic relationships are part of our human experience, no spiritual perfection is required.
+Period.